team5735/SoftwareTrainingDocs/lessons/007_basic_motor_control.md

 }
 ```

-## Conclusion
+## Let's Get Building!

-In this lesson, we've learned how to control motors and read from encoders.
-We've also seen how to create a simple motor subsystem.
-In the next lesson, we'll learn how to use sensors to get input from the world around us.
+Now that you know the basics of motor control, it's time to put your knowledge to the test.
+In the next lesson, we'll learn how to get input from the world around us using sensors.